 After completing initial studies at the prestigious National University of Engineering in Lima, Peru, Martin moved to Australia to complete a Masters of Architecture at the University of Queensland, in 2004.
 He has since worked at a number of architectural practices in his adopted city of Brisbane, namely Elizabeth Watson-Brown Architects, Donovan Hill and Bligh Voller Nield.
-Martin aims to return to Peru in the future to assist with a number of community aid projects and is currently in the scoping phase for a development project of his own.
+He is a registered Architect in Queensland.

 Clive Ba-Pe (BArchDes, MArch)

 Clive holds a Bachelor of Architectural Design and Master of Architecture from The University of Queensland.
-He joined JDA due to his strong interest in progressive, climate responsive architecture and his passion for complex, unusual projects.
+He joined JDA due to his strong interest in progressive, complex projects.
 Being of Burmese heritage, Clive is particularly interested in architecture’s role in Asia, having undertaken post-tsunami housing research in Tohoku, Japan.
-He also background in Graphic Design and Illustration.
-Clive works as the in-house 3D visual artist at JDA.
+Clive is also the in-house 3D visual artist at JDA.

 Britt Hill (BArchDes, MArch)